BootcampersCollective/Coders-Workshop/README.md

 ## Topic: Open Code

-## Discussion: QA this can of Diet Coke
+## Discussion: QA this can of Diet Pepsi

 ## Challenge